‘80S MUSIC IS THE BEST

 Songs from the ‘80s are still very popular today.
 To compile this list of THE TOP 500 POP SONGS OF THE 1980S, what I primarily wanted to measure was staying power: Which songs have sustained in popularity since the ‘80s?

-From Iron Maiden to Eric B. & Rakim, from The Smiths to Dolly Parton, from Luther Vandross to 10,000 Maniacs, from Mötley Crüe to New Order, from Run-D.M.C. to Orchestral Manoeuvres In the Dark, from Pink Floyd to Tracy Chapman, from Enya to The Stone Roses...
+Everything from Iron Maiden to Eric B. & Rakim, from The Smiths to Dolly Parton, from Luther Vandross to 10,000 Maniacs, from Mötley Crüe to New Order, from Run-D.M.C. to Orchestral Manoeuvres In the Dark, from Pink Floyd to Tracy Chapman, from Enya to The Stone Roses...

 And of course, all of the prominent ‘80s pop artists are included: Madonna, Prince, Journey, Tina Turner, Bruce Springsteen, Def Leppard, Whitney Houston, Duran Duran, Richard Marx, Stevie Wonder, Cyndi Lauper, Pat Benatar, Bryan Adams, Queen, George Michael, and Michael Jackson——all of the best artists from this decade of amazing music!